bearting88/explorer/README.md

 -There is a basic API implemented now as well as well as a Ethereum Blockchain Information page

--Realtime ETH/USD Price Ticker
+-Realtime ESC/USD Price Ticker (Later)

--Realtime Ethereum Hashrate
+-Realtime Ethereum Soical Coin Hashrate

 -Address Pages are integrated with Shapeshift to easily send a payment to an address.